COYE-Coder/Annual-Cropland-Extent/bias_correction/README.md

 # Bias Correction for Cropland Area Estimation

 This package implements the Olofsson et al. (2014) methodology for bias-adjusted area estimation using stratified sampling.
 It was developed to process cropland extent analysis across the North American Central Flyway region, specifically handling both Great Plains and Southern (Mexican) subregions.
+It uses accuracy data from the `/../validation/` folder to correct for systematic bias in the land-cover estimates on an annual basis.

 ## Methods